-MISMATCH, OVERLAP, a common SSL problem when you setup Cloudflare on your site
+MISMATCH, OVERLAP, SSL problem of Cloudflare

 What a trouble was that!
 I hope this post may help some of you desperate guys!
 I had to setup my site with Cloudflare and then revert everything because it wouldn’t work, until I literally guessed the solution to my problem and re-applied Cloudflare!